I

 …it would serve little purpose for me to express at this stage a view one way or the other.
 Whether in the view of conflict of opinion of leading Counsel the Government should carry the matter further by seeking further opinion or should let the matter remain where it is, is a question of policy.

-A fragile record of the impact of the Felton Bequest survives in the Library files, and was recently rediscovered during the move of part of the collection to the Ballarat store.
-Undated and inscribed in red-pencil ‘Copy Librarian’ with a file number (46/279) suggesting the year 1946, it is a carbon copy of a list entitled Felton Bequest Donations to the Public Library.
+Felton Bequest Donations to the Public Library.
 Between 1904 and 1941, 76 donations were made, including the original 132 volumes from Felton's library.
-While many of the donations were of expensive contemporary or near-contemporary books about art or facsimiles of rare works, 13 were books or collections of leaves and fragments dated before 1800; including the Sticht collection, five were medieval manuscripts and two were complete incunables – the Schatzbehalter and Myrrour of the World.
-The list gives the value of the donations to the Library as £6,948/13/- and notes that the three books ‘retained by the National Gallery’, the Wharncliffe Hours, the Offices of the Virgin and the Livy, had a combined value of £9,325.18
+While many of the donations were of expensive contemporary or near-contemporary books about art or facsimiles of rare works, 13 were books or collections of leaves and fragments dated before 1800; including the Sticht collection, five were medieval manuscripts and two were complete incunables – the

 III

-The acquisition of the Myrrour of the World by the Felton Bequest was greeted with great interest in the press.
+Myrrour of the World by the Felton Bequest was greeted with great interest in the press.
 Its significance was seen as adding to the best collection in the Southern Hemisphere and giving the Library even more to help celebrate the looming fifth centenary of the introduction of printing.
-For the Age the purchase of The Pilgrimage of the Life of Man
+For the

 15

 together with the Caxton had greatest value in ‘…showing the style of manuscript from which the illustrations of early English printed books were derived.’
-These interpretations reflected a view of the Caxton as both a literary curiosity and a work of art, and made no reference to the text itself.19
+These interpretations reflected a view of the Caxton as both a literary curiosity and a work of art, and made no reference to the text itself.

 Myrrour of the World is sometimes described as an early form of an encyclopaedia, although it has elements of a cosmology or an epistemological essay.
 It is a document that reveals much about how the medieval thinkers conceived the relationship between God, the world and human knowledge.
 The work is divided into three parts.
 The first deals with the power of God and the seven liberal arts – grammar, logic, rhetoric, geometry, arithmetic, astronomy and music – from which all knowledge is derived.
 The second part describes the geography of the known world, and the third part describes day and night, the occurrence of eclipses, the purpose of money, the role of philosophy and the relationship between the earth, the moon and the stars.
 The work ends with a description of paradise, the goal of human endeavour and knowledge.
 Caxton translated his text from a French manuscript version of the twelfth-century text as produced by Honorius Augustodunensis.
 Honorius makes reference to ancient thinkers, including Plato, Ovid, Virgil and Homer, as well as Christian thinkers such as Augustine, Bede and Isidore of Seville.
 The manuscript used in the translation survives in the British Library, providing evidence of the faithfulness of the translation as well as the diplomatic changes made by Caxton to the text, including the removal of a reference to Kentish men having tails.
-The illustrations in the manuscript are also the models for the woodcuts in the text.20
+The illustrations in the manuscript are also the models for the woodcuts in the text.

-The survival of the manuscript version is a perfect example of how Caxton bridged the medieval and early modern worlds.
-Caxton was first and foremost a trader – a member of the Guild of Mercers – and for many years he served as the Governor of the Merchant Adventurers (English traders in wool and cloth) in the Burgundian port of Bruges.
-The Court of the Duke of Burgundy was a final great medieval flourish, and the luxury goods traded between Burgundy and England included elaborate manuscripts.
-An excellent example of this trade is the Hours for the Use of York in the Library's collection.
+Hours for the Use of York in the Library's collection.
 Much scholarly speculation has passed over the years as to what led Caxton to move from trading to printing, although it is most likely that he lost his post as Governor some time after the upheaval caused by the exile of Edward IV to Bruges during the second War of the Roses.
 Printing was thus a second career, and in choosing to print in English and from 1476 in England he was simply making commercial decisions.
-His choice of texts included 20 translations and many of the canonical works of the English language – The Canterbury Tales and the Chronicles of England being two examples.
-While the method was modern, the content was well tested and uncontroversial – Caxton knew his market and his prologues demonstrate a deference and understanding of courtly precedence.
-The sheer cost of the enterprise, especially paper, left little room for the risk of challenging the reading public with new ideas.21
+His choice of texts included 20 translations and many of the canonical works of the English language –

 16

-Caxton's printing appears crude, and when compared with the contemporary products of European presses such as the Schatzbehalter the woodcuts and the type in Myrrour of the World are obviously less sophisticated.
+Myrrour of the World are obviously less sophisticated.
 This may help explain why so few examples of complete Caxtons survive – they just weren't that pretty.
 Eighteenth-century collectors also played their part, breaking up volumes to create ‘complete’ works, cleaning pages of notes or inscriptions and replacing contemporary covers with elaborate gold embossed bindings.
 This makes the Library's specimen of great interest.
 A second edition (1490) and one of only 13 to survive, it has not been cleaned or repaired, and the binding, though eighteenth-century, is simple and has been made without significant trimming of the leaves.
-It lacks eight leaves (signature k) which appears to have been an error at the press itself.
-From the Library of Lord de Tabeley, it was hailed as the last Caxton available for purchase when acquired, although a copy of the (slightly) more common first edition was sold at Christies for £529,500 in July 1998.22
+It lacks eight leaves (signature

 17